Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: New Defence Arguments and Results

-In the Huffman code counterexample that the authors offer~\cite{kempes2024}, they show how the assembly index (which we will denote by Ai) is suboptimal for one string, while Huffman, being equal (and smaller) on both, is not equal to Ai.
-We have formally demonstrated that Ai is an $\mathbf{LZ}$ compression scheme so that it converges to Shannon entropy ($ \mathbf{H} $)~\cite{abrahao2024}.
-It follows then that it is equivalent to LZW and Huffman, given their convergence to Shannon entropy~\cite{Cover2005}.
-The authors of~\cite{kempes2024} fail to show how the assembly index does not converge to Shannon entropy in light of the mathematical proof and overwhelming empirical evidence~\cite{Uthamacumaran2024}.
-The authors argue that being worse at compression makes Ai better, as the assembly index somehow quantifies selection while no other compression can, recycling the false argument (also partially rehashed in~\cite{Wolpert2024StochasticProcessTuring}) that Ai deals with stochastic physical, chemical or biological objects while compression can only deal with computers, deterministic systems, and bits and programs, a false and unfounded claim for which they offer no evidence.
+In ~\cite{kempes2024}, the authors of Assembly Theory (AT) argue that being worse at compressing objects makes Ai different, as the assembly index quantifies selection and assumes no other existing statistical compressor can, recycling the argument (also partially rehashed in~\cite{Wolpert2024StochasticProcessTuring}) that Ai can deal with stochastic physical, chemical or biological objects while compression can only deal with computers, deterministic systems, and bits and programs.